airbytehq/quickstarts/weather_data_stack/README.md

 3. **Airbyte OSS version**: Deploy the open-source version of Airbyte.
 Follow the installation instructions from the [Airbyte Documentation](https://docs.airbyte.com/quickstart/deploy-airbyte/).

-4. **Terraform**: Terraform will help you provision and manage the Airbyte resources.
-If you haven't installed it, follow the [official Terraform installation guide](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

-5. **Google Cloud account with BigQuery**: You will also need to add the necessary permissions to allow Airbyte and dbt to access the data in BigQuery.
+4. **Google Cloud account with BigQuery**: You will also need to add the necessary permissions to allow Airbyte and dbt to access the data in BigQuery.
 A step-by-step guide is provided [below](#2-setting-up-bigquery).

-6. **Weather Stack API**: You can grab your free weather API from [here](https://weatherstack.com/) after account opening.
+5. **Weather Stack API**: You can grab your free weather API from [here](https://weatherstack.com/) after account opening.
 No Credit card is required for the starter version

 ## 1. Setting an environment for your project